 Urinary Tract Infection

 Urinary tract infections (UTIs) are common and occur at all ages.
 Women are particularly at risk and over 50% will experience at least one episode during their lifetime.
-The majority cause a short acute illness and most are easily treated with a course of antibiotics.
+The majority cause a short acute illness and may be treated with a course of antibiotics.
 Occasionally, depending on the site and type of infection, they can develop into a serious, even life-threatening condition.

 A UTI is caused by a bacterial infection in the urinary tract.
 The urinary tract is where our bodies make and expel urine and is made up of the kidneys, the ureters, the bladder and the urethra.
 You can get an infection in the lower (bladder & urethra) or upper (kidney & ureters) part of the urinary tract.
 Upper UTIs are potentially more serious because there is a risk of kidney damage and in acute cases can cause kidney failure or blood poisoning.